stajichlab/PHYling/README.md

 ```

 ### Find the orthologs and align them
-Next use the align module to get orthologs among all the samples by hmmsearch.
+The align module identify the orthologs among all the samples using *hmmsearch*.
-HMM profiles having matches on more than 3 samples are considered **orthologs**.
+HMM profiles that have matches on more than 3 samples are considered **orthologs**.

+Before conducting *hmmsearch*, the module will first search for the bitscore cutoff file within the root HMM folder.
+If the cutoff file is not found, the reporting threshold for *hmmsearch* will be determined based on the `-E/-evalue` (default is 1e-10).

-For each ortholog, the seqeunces extracted from each sample are underwent multiple sequence alignment.
+Once the orthologs are identified, the sequences extracted from each sample undergo multiple sequence alignment.
-By default the alignment is done by **hmmalign**.
-You can switch to **muscle** by specifying `-M/--method muscle`.
+By default, the alignment is performed using the *hmmalign* method.
+However, users have the option to switch to using *muscle* by specifying the `-M/--method muscle flag`.

 By default, each alignment result is output separately and is expected to resolve their phylogeny by consensus tree method.
 If you prefer to use concatenate strategy.
 You can concatenate all the alignment by passing `-c/--concat`.
 See all the options with `phyling.py align --help`.
 ```
 options: